aegrumet/umbilical/README.md

 Sends webpush notifications to subscribed clients.

 Note: this feature requires an always-on server deployment, such as Digital Ocean App Platform.
+Also, it relies on ephemeral storage, so deployments should use a single vm or container, and clients should regularly re-push their subscription.

 API: